Machine Wilderness ongoing research program

 Machine Wilderness is an arts and science program which explores what design processes could look like if they take local conditions in landscapes as their starting point.
 How can our technologies relate to the subtleties and grace of natural populations, mineral flows, foodchains and layers of communication?
 There is a focus on environmental robotics, or ‘entities’ as actors in shared habitats.
 What does their presence mean ecologically, culturally and sociologically, within a longterm view of interacting populations surfing collectively on the geological and meteorological currents that carry them.

-Over time we set out to map the hybrid relationships between our technologies and landscapes through debates and workshops.
+We set out to map the hybrid relationships between our technologies and landscapes through exhibitions, debates, workshops, residencies and expeditions.

 Machine Wilderness was launched on the 2nd of November 2015 during a symposium at Artis (see public program/lectures and debates on www.machinewilderness.net).